 Published: 2018-01-03 11:53

-Jordanians expenditure on travelling abroad increased 2% in the period between 2012-2016 when compared to previous years.
+Jordanians' expenditure on travelling abroad increased by 2% in the period between 2012-2016, when compared with previous years.

-Jordanians spent 496 million JDs in the H1 of 2017 on travelling, comparing to 441.9 million JDs registered in the same period of the previous year, according to the Central Bank of Jordan (CBJ).
+Jordanians spent 496 million JDs on travel in the first quarter of 2017, comparing to 441.9 million JDs during the same period of the previous year, according to the Central Bank of Jordan (CBJ).

-According to the CBJ statistics, Jordanians spending during “Arab Spring” period starting from 2011 registered unstable data, posting around 824 million JDs.
+According to the CBJ statistics, Jordanians' expenditure on travel during the “Arab Spring” period, starting from 2011, registered at around 824 million JDs.

 In 2012, Jordanians spent 811.9 million JDs, while 778.3 million JDs were spent in 2013, and 810.7 million JDs, 823.5 million JDs and 892.9 million JDS were spent in the years 2014, 2015 and 2016, respectively.